 Reliance agreements (i.e. IAA's, IIA, etc...) are arrangements between institutions allowing the IRB of one institution to rely on the IRB of another institution for review of human subjects research.
 A Reliance Agreement can be in many different forms, but some of the main agreements are Institutional Authorization Agreements (IAA), Memorandum of Understanding (MOU) and Master Reliance Agreement (MRA).
 Investigators working at multiple institutions, each having an IRB, may choose to have one IRB become the IRB of record over some or all participating sites (commonly referred to as ceded review, reliance agreements, or deferral of IRB oversight.)
 This means that the NU IRB is either the reviewing IRB (IRB of Record) or is ceding (Relying) oversight of the research activity to another equally qualified IRB.
 Each individual IRB will communicate what form of agreement is appropriate for a specific study.
 Effective January 25, 2018, the National Institutes of Health will mandate the use of single IRBs as a contingency for funding of multi-center studies.

 Request for Reliance Agreements should be submitted by the Northwestern internal study team.
-All request for Reliance Agreements should be submitted through eIRB+ following the procedures outlined in HRP_092 SOP.
-Any questions regarding the feasibility of the NU IRB serving as the IRB of Record for a multi-site study or for additional information please contact email@example.com.
+All request for Reliance Agreements should be submitted through eIRB+.
+Any questions regarding the feasibility of the NU IRB serving as the IRB of Record for a multi-site study or for additional information please contact firstname.lastname@example.org.

 IRB Authorization Agreement (IAA)